Feedback At Netflix: 4 Powerful Guidelines

 - Actionable: Your feedback must focus on what the recipient can do differently.
 Wrong feedback to me in Cuba would have been to stop at the comment, “Your presentation is undermining its own messages.”
 Right feedback was, “The way you ask the audience for input is resulting in only Americans participating.”
 Even better would have been: “If you can find a way to solicit contributions from other nationalities in the room your presentation will be more powerful.”

 - Appreciate: Natural human inclination is to provide a defense or excuse when receiving criticism; we all reflexively seek to protect our egos and reputation.
-When you receive feedback, you need to fight this natural reaction and instead ask yourself, “How can I show appreciation for this feedback by listening carefully, considering the message with an open mind, and becoming neither defensive nor angry?”
+When you receive feedback at your workplace, you need to fight this natural reaction and instead ask yourself, “How can I show appreciation for this feedback by listening carefully, considering the message with an open mind, and becoming neither defensive nor angry?”

 - Accept or discard: You will receive lots of feedback from lots of people while at Netflix.
 You are required to listen and consider all feedback provided.
 You are not required to follow it.
 Say “thank you” with sincerity.
 But both you and the provider must understand that the decision to react to the feedback is entirely up to the recipient.

 Following these guidelines is not easy.
 It requires serious practice.
 But the potential is huge.
 Quality feedback is fundamental to a more progressive way of working.

 For more on the streaming service's way of working, check an earlier post how Netflix ditched the traditional annual performance review.

 If you'd like to learn more about workplace pioneers and how to reinvent your way of working, make sure you join the Corporate Rebels Academy.
 More info here..